 American Politics, Religion & Politics, Civic Education, History of Political Thought

 Christie Maloyed is associate professor of political science.
 She previously served as UL's associate dean of the college of liberal arts and coordinator for the first-year seminar program.
 Her main areas of teaching are American Institutions and Religion and Politics.
 Her current research focuses on civic education, religion and politics, and local government.
 Overarching themes in Maloyed's writings include the role of habits as a foundation for democratic education, instructional methods to encourage democratic practice, and involvement in local government.
 Her forthcoming co-edited volume, The Party is Over: The New Louisiana Politics, (co-editor Pearson Cross, LSU Press, forthcoming February 2022), provides a comprehensive reassessment of Louisiana state politics, from institutions to politics to policy.
 Her current book project, Civic Habits: Recovering the Practice of Citizenship in American Education, assesses the intellectual history of habits in American civic education.
 She has also published in the areas of religion and politics, with an emphasis on civil religion, as well as politics and literature/tv/film.
 Her work has been published in the Journal of Church and State, The History Teacher, and Journal of Political Science Education as well as in various edited volumes.
-She originally hails from the southwestern corner of Virginia, in the heart of rural Appalachia, and is an avid reader, gardener, and runner.
+She originally hails from the southwestern corner of Virginia, in the heart of rural Appalachia, and is an avid reader, gardener, and beekeeper.
 You can view Dr. Maloyed's CV here.